 Dharma Ambassadors Program: Become your community’s expert representative of Hinduism

-A Dharma Ambassador is an active participant in their local community.
-As a Dharma Ambassador, you will be equipped to handle the ins and outs of presenting about Hinduism.
-And you will be prepared to promote an authentic narrative from within the Hindu community to ensure that our religion is taught accurately and on par with other religions.
+Join the community of over 50 certified Dharma Ambassadors!
+In states from California to New Jersey, Texas to Michigan, a DA is an active participant in their local community.
+As a Dharma Ambassador, you will be equipped to handle the ins and outs in talking about Hinduism.
+You will be prepared to promote an authentic narrative from within the Hindu community to ensure that our religion is taught accurately and on par with other religions.

 By the end of the program, you will:

 - Gain simple and effective techniques on how to present Hinduism to non-Hindus

 - Learn how to handle questions about sensitive topics